mrbean-bremen/pyfakefs/docs/usage.rst

 use_cache
 .........
-If True (default), patched and non-patched modules are cached between tests to avoid the performance hit of the file system function lookup (the patching is self is reverted after each test as before).
+If True (the default), patched and non-patched modules are cached between tests to avoid the performance hit of the file system function lookup (the patching itself is reverted after each test as before).
 As this is a new feature, this argument allows to turn it off in case it causes any problems.
 Note that this parameter may be removed in a later version.
 If you want to clear the cache just for a specific test instead, you can call